incubyte/incubyte.github.io/content/blog/angularjs-migration.md

 - **Gradual Migration vs. Rewrite:** Consider the project size, timeline, and team expertise.
 Think of it like choosing between renovating a building in stages or starting from scratch.
 While gradual migration allows phased updates, a rewrite might be faster for smaller projects.
 - **Feature-based Approach:** Prioritize migrating critical features first, like addressing essential functionalities in a project.
 This minimizes disruption and ensures core operations remain stable.
 - **Hybrid Application Structure:** This is your app's future architecture.
 Plan how Angular and AngularJS components will coexist and interact, ensuring smooth communication between different frameworks.
 - **Bootstrap Strategy**: Choose between root-level or component-level bootstrapping based on your migration approach.
-The former approach loads everything at once and the latter loads components only when needed which is better for performance.
+The former approach loads everything at once, and the latter loads components only when needed, which is better for performance.

 **3. Setting Up the Environment**